jstnlii/memory-calculator/README.md

 # memory-calculator

 This is a no-math calculator.
-It uses highly complex algorithms such as if statements and return statements to calculate any mathematical problem in constant time!!!
+It uses highly complex algorithms such as if statements and return statements to calculate any basic mathematical expresion in **constant time**!!!

+### How to use
+Linux:
+1. download the compiled binary
+2. ensure you have given it execute permissions `chmod 766 compiled.out`
+3. run it as you would any executable file

+Windows:
+no fucking clue lmfao

+Mac:
+pre sure u can do the same as linux

 ### Docs
 --- SUBJECT TO CHANGE ---